Komal-Sharma03/Komal-Sharma03/README.md

 ## Hi there 👋
 # I'm Komal Sharma!

-I am an Information Technology student and an aspiring AI engineer and developer.
+I am an Information Technology student and an aspiring software and AI developer.

 ## 🛠 Areas of Expertise
 *   **Full-Stack Development**: Crafting end-to-end applications.